Flow cytometry for the diagnosis of primary immunodeficiencies

 - - Autoimmune lymphoproliferative syndrome

-- - X-linked lymphoproliferative syndrome and X-linked inhibitor of apoptosis deficiency
+- - X-linked lymphoproliferative syndrome, types 1 and 2

 - - Wiskott-Aldrich syndrome